 The Guerilla Girls were formed in New York City by anonymous female artists tired of sexism and racism holding back women and people of color in the art world.
 Wearing gorilla masks and going by the names of famous deceased female artists, the collective still works today in hopes of using art to reveal "gender and ethnic bias, as well as corruption in politics, art, film, and pop culture" to the wider public.

 1986: Oprah becomes first woman to own and produce her own talk show

 After overcoming an abusive childhood, a young Oprah Winfrey briefly worked in radio and TV broadcasting.
 Later, she landed her own chat show in Baltimore, Maryland which eventually became the area's #1 show.
 She went on to star in Steven Spielberg's 1985 adaptation of "The Color Purple," and Oprah used that success to launch a nationally syndicated talk show.
 Running until 2011, the program turned Oprah into a household name.
 She now runs the OWN TV network.

 1987: First woman inducted into the Rock & Roll Hall of Fame

 Aretha Franklin, the Queen of Soul and one of the most powerful singers of modern music, received the r-e-s-p-e-c-t her talent deserved when she became the first woman inducted into the Rock & Roll Hall of Fame.
 One of the most awarded artists in history, her induction opened doors for other black female musicians.
-Of the 50-plus women inducted after Franklin, more than half are African American.
+More than half of the 50-plus women inducted after Franklin are African American.

 1988: Switzerland establishes Federal Office of Gender Equality